How to Set SMART Goals to Manage Stress Eating

 Woman writing SMART goals

-Setting SMART goals is a valuable tool to manage stress eating.
+Setting SMART goals is a valuable tool for managing stress eating.
 So, wanting to stop stress eating is not enough because goals are different from desires.
 A desire is a mere wish or longing for something to happen.
 For example, wanting to find different ways to handle stress instead of eating is a desire.

 Now, you don’t want to miss this part.
-When you set SMART goals, they provide focus, prevent procrastination, and allow you to measure progress.
+Setting SMART goals provides focus, prevents procrastination, and allows you to measure progress.
 Additionally, setting SMART goals to manage stress eating will help you stay on track by providing guidance and structure.
 However, before I show you how to set SMART stress eating goals, I will talk a little about stress eating and why you do it.

 Why We Stress Eat

 So, stress eating is a typical response to acute or chronic stress.
 Stress eating is also called emotional eating because emotions like fear, anger, loneliness, or sadness cause you to eat.
 Furthermore, you just don’t overeat, but you stress eat to the point where you are uncomfortable.
-Hence, the stress eating outfit of choice is usually yoga pants, pajamas, or sweatpants.
+Hence, the outfit you wear when you overeat is usually yoga pants, pajamas, or sweatpants.
 Long sigh.

 Well, there’s no surprise that stress eating is an unhealthy eating habit.
 Eating habits exist on a continuum from healthy eating on the far-left end to eating disorders on the far-right end.